Feb 20, 2018

 [NEWS CLIP: Thirteen Russian nationals and three Russian companies accused of a massive effort.]

-JAD: Unless you've been living under a rock for the past three days, you have probably heard that special counsel, Robert Mueller, guy that Trump keeps accusing of being in a witch hunt, he has handed down some indictments.
+JAD: Unless you've been living under a rock for the past three days, you've probably heard that special counsel, Robert Mueller, guy that President Trump keeps accusing of being engaged in a witch hunt, he has handed down some indictments.

 [NEWS CLIP: The defendants have allegedly conducted what they call 'information warfare' against the United States.]